-St. Lucia is an island nation in the eastern Caribbean that offers a huge range of attractions, from hiking its high, dramatic mountains, the Pitons, to a dormant volcano that you can drive in.
+St. Lucia is an island nation in the eastern Caribbean that offers a huge range of attractions, including the dramatic Pitons, and a dormant volcano that you can drive in.
 There are healing sulfur spas, lovely sandy beaches, and dense rainforests with trails that take visitors through the lush forest of native plants and trees full of wildlife and birds.
-There are ziplines that take visitors above the forest canopy as well as reefs full of fish around the island that divers can explore.
-Much of the island’s natural bounty is protected in parks and gardens and there are guided tours of all kinds with knowledgeable locals who will point out the most interesting plants, birds, or historic sites, where some bloody battles took place when the French and British were fighting over the island.
-Photo: Tony/Fotolia

 Pigeon Island National Historic Park is located in Rodney Bay a few miles from Calabash Cove.
 This lovely 40-acre islet and reserve was once a separate island, but was connected in the 1970s to the mainland by a narrow sandy causeway.
 Pigeon Island is the result of a long dormant volcano.
 It is cooled by pleasant northeast trade winds, and is fairly mountainous and receives quite a lot rain, giving the slopes of the hills a lush cloak of vegetation.
 The highest hill is Signal Hill, at 359 feet.
 A roughly 20-minute hike through the vegetation and up the second highest hill on the islet will take visitors to the remains of Fort Rodney.
 Most of the fort has been destroyed by hurricanes, but there are still some original old cannons.
 The view is spectacular and worth the climb.
 The rocky coastline of the islet is full of small coves and has two lovely beaches.
 Bring a picnic or check out the Jambe de Bois restaurant overlooking the clear blue waters.